Process to Receive Services

 - Contact the Adult Family Services Specialist Intake worker at the Department of Family Services to request services.

-- A home visit will be made and the following will be discussed:
+- If services are needed, a home visit will be made and the following will be discussed:

 - Income: you will be asked to provide proof such as a bank statement.